What are the Sources of Islam?

 • Incisive principles of reasoning: rational principles that are based on logic; for example, oppression is evil and justice is good.

-The process of implementing the general principles requires excessive efforts and higher qualifications that require many years of studying various Islamic sciences.
-After completing all of these studies, a person reaches the status of mujtahid or jurist which is the level at which one has the ability to deduce Islamic laws and render religious rulings/edicts.
-It is only reasonable that the ordinary person would emulate one of these accomplished jurists because they are not qualified to deduce religious laws themselves.
-The jurist who fulfills a specific set of requirements established by Islam, in addition to those mentioned above, is emulated by ordinary people and is called a marja.
+The process of implementing the general principles requires expertise and special qualifications that require many years of studying various Islamic sciences.
+After many years of studying and training, a person becomes a mujtahid or jurist which is the level at which one can accurately deduce Islamic laws and define the religious rulings/edicts.
+It is only rational that the average Muslim must resort to one of these accomplished jurists, due to not having the necessary qualifications to deduce religious laws themselves.
+The jurist who fulfills a specific set of requirements established by Islam, in addition to those mentioned above, is followed by ordinary people and is called a marja.